-This project is a partnership with the U.S. Army Corps of Engineers (USACE) to plan, design and construct flood improvements to protect homes in Milpitas and San José, as well as Silicon Valley’s commercial district, from a 1% (100-year) flood flow.
+This project was done in partnership with the U.S. Army Corps of Engineers (USACE) to plan, design and construct flood improvements to protect homes in Milpitas and San José, as well as Silicon Valley’s commercial district, from a 1% (100-year) flood flow.
 The Bay Area Rapid Transit (BART) 10-mile extension project spans from Warm Springs Station in Fremont to the North San José Berryessa area.
 The new Milpitas Station is underground and is located in the Berryessa Creek floodplain.
-The Berryessa Creek project’s completion is critical to the BART extension’s planned operations.
+The completed Berryessa Creek project is critical to the operation and public use of the BART station.

 Key Performance Indicators for the Safe, Clean Water Program